jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 all broadly intended to identify critical infrastructure and levy requirements for cybersecurity risk management.
+Actionable insights

-Actionable insights1 Use iterative approaches to regulations for cybersecurity risk management that are risk\-based and outcome\- or process\- oriented.2 Focus on harmonizing regulations and enabling interoperability across sectors, regions, and policy areas.
+1 Use iterative approaches to regulations for cybersecurity risk management that are risk\-based and outcome\- or process\- oriented.

+2 Focus on harmonizing regulations and enabling interoperability across sectors, regions, and policy areas.
 3 Implement a National Security
 Operations Center to provide an early warning system against cyber threats.
 Additional information
-Regulation (EU) 20222554 Digital Operational Resilience Act \| European ParliamentImproving global infrastructure resilience continued Some exemplars of actions taken worldwide during this reporting period:
+Regulation (EU) 2022/2554 Digital Operational Resilience Act \| European Parliament

+Improving global infrastructure resilience continued Some exemplars of actions taken worldwide during this reporting period:
 September 2022
 US